Looking for women’s snowboarding gear is a lot like looking for a G-spot.

 Binding variations include the level of flex and height of the highback plate (that’s the bit that rests behind your ankle) and the entry/close system.

-Flexier and lower highback plates are more comfortable for beginner snowboarders and freestylers, while stiffer and higher bindings offer more maneuvrability and responsiveness for all-mountain riders charging through powder and at high speeds.
+Flexier and lower highback plates are more comfortable for beginner snowboarders and freestylers, while stiffer and higher bindings offer more maneuvrability and responsiveness for all-mountain riders charging through powder and at high speeds with powder boards.

 As for the binding systems themselves: